-Rationale for the benchmark applied

-We determined materiality based on total assets as the Company holds investments in senior bonds and senior loans which are held at amortised cost, and make up 98% (2018: 97%) of total assets.
+Materiality €5,700,000 (2019: €4,700,000) Basis for determining materiality 2% of total assets (2019: 2% of total assets) Rationale for the benchmark applied We determined materiality based on total assets as the Company holds investments in senior bonds and senior loans which are held at amortised cost, and make up 98% (2019: 98%) of total assets.
 The total assets of the Company were therefore considered the key performance indicator, and we considered it the most appropriate benchmark because of the Company's funding structure.
 The increase in materiality from prior year is due to the increase in gross assets held by the Company.

+6.2.
 Performance materiality

 We set performance materiality at a level lower than materiality to reduce the probability that, in aggregate, uncorrected and undetected misstatements exceed the materiality for the financial statements as a whole.
-Performance materiality was set at 70% of materiality.
+Performance materiality was set at 70% of materiality for the 2020 audit (2019: 70%).
 In determining performance materiality, we considered the following factors: